Feeding Schemes

 ![]() |

-At the beginning of 2003, we began feeding the most needy children at Mgedula school, 35km from Ingwavuma Town.
-In June, Eating Out, a South African internet based restaurant guide, offered to fund a feeding programme at Okhayeni, 27km from Ingwavuma Town.
+In June 2003, Eating Out, a South African internet based restaurant guide, offered to fund a feeding programme at Okhayeni, 27km from Ingwavuma Town.
 They give 1% of their monthly turnover, which covers the cost of feeding all the children who need a meal at Okhayeni and their siblings.
-It, like the other programmes, has made an enormous difference to these children’s lives. |
+It, like the other programmes, has made an enormous difference to these children’s lives. | |

-Bongiwe said: |
+Bongiwe from Okhayeni said: |

 ![]() |